|Business Rating:||4.0 / 5|

 In a Nutshell:

-The Alaska Airline Visa Business card offers many valuable incentives for business owners, including a generous intro bonus and an annual companion fare.
+The Alaska Airline Visa Business card offers many valuable incentives for business owners, including a generous intro bonus and the opportunity to earn the annual companion fare.

 Chase Customer Service Ratings

 Other Notable Features: Free FICO® credit score, ability to set employee card spend limits, no foreign transaction fees, $0 fraud liability, discounted hotel stays when redeemed with miles, 20% discount on in-flight food, beverage and Wi-Fi purchases

-With a generous intro bonus and 3x rewards rate on eligible Alaska Airlines purchases, the Alaska Airline Visa Business card is a great business rewards card option for small-business owners trying to boost their travel rewards.
-The annual companion fare and free checked bag for you and six other guests on the same reservation make this card a great choice for group travel, despite its higher-than-average annual fee.
+With a generous intro bonus and 3x rewards rate on eligible Alaska Airlines purchases along with 2x rewards on eligible gas, EV charging station, shipping and local transit including rideshare purchases, the Alaska Airline Visa Business card is a great business rewards card option for small-business owners trying to boost their travel rewards.
+The annual companion fare (after spending $6,000 in purchases within the anniversary year) and free checked bag for you and six other guests on the same reservation make this card a great choice for group travel, despite its higher-than-average annual fee.

 Modest sign-up bonus

 Typical rewards rate

 After the intro bonus, the rewards rate on the Alaska Airline Visa Business card is comparable to other airline cards.
 You’ll earn the most rewards by choosing Alaska Airlines flights, so frequent flyers of the airline have the most to gain from choosing this card.

 The good news is the card has no miles limit, and your miles don’t expire on active accounts.
 So even with an average reward rate, you’ll have time to save up for larger redemptions.

 Redeem rewards with airline partners

 When you are ready to redeem miles for flights, the Alaska Airline Visa Business card allows you to choose flights available from multiple travel partners, including British Airways, American Airlines, Emirates and Korean Air.

 However, there are a few limitations to this perk.
 You’ll only be allowed one partner airline per ticket and can’t combine to hunt for a better deal.
 The booking fee is also slightly higher with partner flights, and you don’t get the free checked bag.